BLE-LTER/ble-handbook/handbook.md

 - DataSetPersonnel
 - DataSetAnnotation
 - DataSetAttributeAnnotation
+- DataSetMethod* (Software/Protocols/Instruments/Provenance).
+With the exception of Provenance, the other tables haven't seen play so far.

 Before entering info into these tables, one can scan for things that entries that might not be present in the List* tables yet, e.g. keywords we've never used before or a person we've never listed on previous datasets, and enter that information into corresponding parent List* tables.
 However, sometimes it's easier to just enter the info into the DataSet* tables and let DBeaver tell you what's missing from the parent table when you go to save it.